GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Related Work

 While many earlier datasets already include more than one exteroceptive sensor, ongoing efforts specifically focus on collecting multimodal data.
 This shift is driven by the fact that no single sensor remains reliable across all environments and failure modes.
 Combining complementary modalities (e.g., LiDAR geometry with visual/thermal semantics or radar robustness) enables robustness under lighting, adverse weather, sparse texture, and self-similar or dynamic scenes.

 M2DGR~\citep{yin2021m2dgr} equips a ground robot with fisheye, infrared, and event cameras alongside a 32-beam LiDAR, multiple IMUs, and GNSS receivers, offering indoor and outdoor sequences with ground truth from motion-capture systems and laser trackers.
-FusionPortable and FusionPortableV2~\citep{jiao2022fusionportable, wei2025fusionportablev2} extend this concept by mounting a unified multi-sensor payload including LiDAR, RGB cameras, depth sensors, and IMUs across handheld, legged, and wheeled platforms to enable cross-platform benchmarking.
+FusionPortable and FusionPortableV2~\citep{jiao2022fusionportable, wei2025fusionportablev2} extend this concept by mounting unified multi-sensor payloads with LiDAR, frame/event cameras, IMU, and GNSS across handheld, legged, and wheeled platforms to enable cross-platform benchmarking.
 The MulRan dataset~\citep{kim2020mulran} highlights radar–LiDAR fusion for place recognition in urban driving, while M3ED~\citep{chaney2023m3ed} introduces synchronized event cameras, LiDAR, and inertial sensing across wheeled, legged, and aerial robots in natural environments.
-The MCD dataset~\citep{nguyen2024mcd} augments cameras and LiDARs with radar, event cameras, and multiple IMUs, and releases sequences recorded during day, night, and adverse weather, explicitly targeting robustness under challenging conditions.
+The MCD dataset~\citep{nguyen2024mcd} augments cameras and LiDARs with IMU and UWB sensing and releases sequences recorded during day, night, and adverse weather, explicitly targeting robustness under challenging conditions.

-The Oxford Spires dataset~\citep{tao2025oxfordspires} was collected around historic landmarks in Oxford using a perception unit with three synchronised global-shutter colour cameras, a large field of view 3D LiDAR, and an inertial sensor, with millimetre-accurate TLS scans providing ground truth for localisation and 3D reconstruction.
+The Oxford Spires dataset~\citep{tao2025oxfordspires} was collected around historic landmarks in Oxford using a perception unit with three synchronized global-shutter color cameras, a large field of view 3D LiDAR, and an inertial sensor, with millimeter-accurate TLS scans providing ground truth for localization and 3D reconstruction.
 Highlighting the limitations of existing multimodal perception datasets, the authors in~\citep{soares2025smapper} introduce the SMapper handheld data acquisition platform and subsequently the SMapper-light dataset, primarily targeting multimodal SLAM applications across diverse environments.

 Collectively, these datasets highlight a growing focus on fusing LiDAR, RGB, and inertial modalities, often complemented by radar or event sensors, to develop robust perception pipelines across diverse environments and robotic platforms.\looseness-1